Sunday, 30 November 2025

 of comforting his wife and lively son,

-of banishing the death from the grey stone,
+of banishing the death from the gray stone,

 until, from the clouds, emerged yellow sun.